 The A.W.
 Mellon Postdoctoral Program is affiliated with the Center for the Humanities and the Institute for Research in the Humanities.
 A.W.
 Mellon Postdoctoral Fellows are members of the Institute for Research in the Humanities and are also affiliated with a humanities or humanistic social science department in the College of Letters & Science, where they will teach a total of three courses over two years with no teaching in the first semester of the fellowship.

 Each year, the program invites three new fellows to UW-Madison for two-year appointments.
 The fellows have offices in 432 East Campus Mall, the home of the Center for the Humanities and the Institute for Research in the Humanities, as well as access to UW-Madison's world-class libraries and campus facilities.
 Mellon Postdoctoral Fellows are invited to participate in any of the campus's many conferences, lectures, seminars, workshops, and other events sponsored by the Center for the Humanities and the Institute for Research in the Humanities.
 (See humanities.wisc.edu and irh.wisc.edu for programs and events.)
 Fellows are also welcome (as time and interest permit) to attend the Institute's weekly Monday seminars (3:30-5:00PM) and Tuesday follow-up lunch seminars (noon-1:15PM) and join the stimulating community of fellows for ongoing informal exchanges.

-More details, including application and deadline information for the 2018-20 program, can be found here.
+More details, including application and deadline information, can be found here.